 You can install the desired Optimizely products individually, with or without sample templates.
 This is useful to explore each product and its components in more detail or build a site from scratch with more control.
 You can also use the Optimizely Foundation reference architecture to get a solution with multiple products up and running.

 Before installing, check the System requirements for Optimizely to ensure your installation environment has the required components and versions.

 You can order a time-limited demo license for evaluation purposes—see Optimizely License Center (a license is not required when using IIS Express).
 You need a commercial Optimizely license for testing and production environments.

 To start a new CMS or Optimizely Customized Commerce application, install the templates and (optionally the Command-Line Interface (CLI) tool):

 dotnet new -i EPiServer.Templates

-If you are using Visual Studio 2019 you need to specify a previous version when installing the templates.
-The latest version of the templates are targeting ASP.NET, which Visual Studio 2019 doesn't support.
+If you are using Visual Studio 2019 you must specify a previous version when installing the templates.
+The latest version of the templates is targeting ASP.NET, which Visual Studio 2019 does not support.

 dotnet new -i Episerver.Templates::1.1.0

 Each template contains a README file with instructions and if you find any issues or want to contribute to a template, visit content-templates on GitHub.